 That means an appointed successor Trustee would take over the estate management for the sick spouse if they can no longer effectively manage the trust.

-Your Go-To Source for Estate Planning and Trust Advice
+Your Go-To Source For Estate Planning & Trust Advice

 If you want to set up a revocable living trust or find out if it is right for you, Weiner Law has you covered.
 We offer a wide range of estate planning strategies to meet your unique needs, including setting up revocable trusts.

-Contact us today at 858-252-4768 to schedule a complimentary, no-obligation consultation with one of our San Diego estate planning attorneys to learn more about a revocable living trust and if it suits your specific needs.
+Contact us today at 858-333-8844 to schedule a complimentary, no-obligation evaluation with one of our San Diego estate planning attorneys to learn more about a revocable living trust and if it suits your specific needs.